kevinolega/minimalchanges/_posts/2019-10-09-aikido-works.md

 ---
 layout: post
-title: Aikido Works BUT Not In The Way You Expect It
+title: Aikido works BUT not the way you expect
 date: 2019-10-09 12:32
 permalink: /aikido-works/
 img: